 There are often many questions about eligibility for Medicaid.
 This document attempts to clarify and simplify some of those areas.
 It is not to be taken as legal advice and it is not information that can be easily applied outside of the State of Georgia, since state implementation of the Federal Law may be different in each state.
-It is also not meant to be viewed as an Estate or Medicaid Planning tool but an educational guide to clarify some of the questions one might want to ask an attorney, an estate planning specialist or a Medicaid specialist with your County DFCS Office or your nearest Aging & Disability Resource Connection.
+It is also not meant to be viewed as an Estate or Medicaid Planning tool but an educational guide to clarify some of the questions one might want to ask an attorney, an estate planning specialist or a Medicaid specialist with your county DFCS office or your nearest Aging & Disability Resource Connection.

-The eligibility numbers in this document will change on at least an annual basis, usually effective January 1st.
-Therefore, it is absolutely necessary that persons using this document check the last revision date to make sure that they have the latest edition.
+The eligibility numbers in this document will change on at least an annual basis, usually effective Jan.
+1. Therefore, it is absolutely necessary that persons using this document check the last revision date to make sure they have the latest edition.

-For additional copies of this document, contact the Georgia Department of Human Services, Division of Aging Services at 1-866-55AGING (or 1-866-552-4464).
-For information about this document, contact your nearest Aging & Disability Resource Connection at www.georgiaadrc.com, the State Legal Services Developer at the Division of Aging Services, the Georgia Senior Legal Hotline at (404) 657-9915 or 1-888-257-9519 or the County DFCS office at 1-877-423-4746.
+For additional copies of this document, contact the Georgia Department of Human Services Division of Aging Services at 1-866-552-4464.
+For information about this document, contact your nearest Aging & Disability Resource Connection at www. georgiaadrc.com, the State Legal Services Developer at the Division of Aging Services, the Georgia Senior Legal Hotline at (404) 657-9915 or 1-888-257-9519 or the County DFCS office at 1-877-423-4746.